paul-wolf/djaq/README.md

 * A handy user interface for trying out queries on your data models.

 Djaq provides whitelisting of apps and models you want to expose.
-It also provides a very simple permissions scheme via settings.
+It also provides a simple permissions scheme via settings.

 > Note that Djaq is still in an early phase of development.
 No
 > warranties about reliability, security or that it will work exactly as